MartinDaCosta53/EncoderMD/README.md

 The library has been tested on Arduino UNO, NANO and MEGA with both one and two encoders as shown in the examples.
+As of March 2023, it has also been tested on a Raspberry Pi Pico using Earle Philhower's port to the Arduino ecosystem https://github.com/earlephilhower/arduino-pico Examples to demonstrate Pico use are also included.

 ## Limitations